adam-worth/jordan-beres.com/index.md

 ## Experience
 **Trade Republic Bank GmbH, Berlin DE**\
-**Jan 2022 - Present • Full Stack Engineer II**\
+**Jan 2022 - Present • Engineer II**\
-Currently I work for Trade Republic where I work as a full stack engineer within the marketing tech team.
+Currently I work for Trade Republic where I work as an engineer within the Data Platform team.
 Some of my responsibilities include:
 - Working on the implementation of our Customer Data Platform (CDP) within the company while also setting up our CRM tool
 - Architectural design to stream data into CDP (written in Terraform and deployed in AWS)
 - Writing lambda functions to transform and send data to CDP (Python + AWS)